 Upgrading system controls enables more sophisticated energy-efficiency strategies.

 Design temperatures are typically 0 to 4°C for cool rooms, and -18°C to -20°C for freezer rooms.
 The operating set-point should be no colder than the ideal temperature and humidity.

 Check accuracy of temperature sensors by calibrating against independently tested instruments.
 The frequency and duration of defrosts are typically fixed, regardless of room temperature and workload between defrosts.
 A more tailored approach is preferable, but ensure timer settings on defrost are not excessive.

 Most large-scale industrial refrigeration plants use several compressors.
 The system controlling the compressors maintains capacity without necessarily optimising efficiency.
 Automated sequencing and capacity control optimised for energy efficiency can save substantial energy.

 Fans, pumps and compressors

 Compressors have different properties.
 Reciprocating compressors are generally used for small-to-medium sized chillers.
 Larger capacity chillers incorporate centrifugal or screw compressors.
 Compressors are the most energy-intensive part of refrigeration, so choose the most efficient compressor for the purpose.

 New efficient pumps and fans can repay themselves in energy cost savings within a few years.
 With DC inverter technology, newer compressors, fans and electronic controls can mimic air conditioning split systems technology to achieve flatline temperature control.
 This can reduce energy consumption by 25%.

 Adjustable and variable speed drives on pumps

 Older refrigerant pump systems use throttling or bypass pumping control methods.
 More efficient flow control can be achieved with adjustable speed drives (ASDs), variable speed drives (VSDs) or multiple pumps.
 VSDs are preferable when pumps operate for at least 2000 hours per year and process flow rate requirements vary by 30% or more over time.

-See the Motors and variable speed drives page for more information.
+To read more, see the Motors and variable speed drives guide.

 In a conventional plant, head pressure is fixed and the plant control system attempts to maintain that fixed value.
 Variable head pressure control (VHPC) optimises the head pressure of a refrigeration plant at any given time.
 It accounts for operational factors, ambient conditions and plant load.
 When head pressure is optimised, the combined power consumption of the high-stage compressor and the condenser fan is reduced.

 Evaporator/expansion valve - adequate sizing